-Before we dive into the methods of circuit analysis, we need to talk about the idea of schematic equivalence.
-This is important because a circuit can be represented by schematics drawn in different ways.
-If you are not aware of this property of schematics it can make you feel puzzled about the relationship between what you draw and what you build.
+Before we dive into circuit analysis, we need to talk about the idea of schematic equivalence.
+A circuit can be drawn in different ways.
+If you are not aware of this property you can become puzzled about the difference between what you draw (schematic) and what you build (the real thing).

 The following two schematics are drawn differently, but they mean the same thing.
 The schematic on the left shows a voltage source and three resistors in numerical order.
 In the schematic the right, resistor $\text R3$ appears to the left of the voltage source.